tangalbert919/Axiro/README.md

-# The Weirdness Bot
+# Axiro

-This bot is currently a work in progress, but very soon, it'll be a full-fledged Discord bot.
+Axiro is a discord bot, designed to be weird and fun at the same time.

 ## Features:

-* Basic encryption and decryption (base64 and binary).
+* Basic encryption, decryption, and hash.
 * Typical anime stuff.
+* An economy run on chickens.
+* Music capabilities
 * Access the news.
 * Do what admins need to do (kick, ban, etc.)